 Getting Your Head in the Cloud

-The abstract nature of cloud computing makes some manufacturers nervous, as they’re used to dealing with hard, concrete realities and solutions.
+According the Prosyn, an IT security company in London, it’s the abstract nature of cloud computing that makes some manufacturers nervous, as they’re used to dealing with hard, concrete realities and solutions.
 But, what they may not understand is that it is the very abstraction of cloud computing that ensures its efficacy in keeping business continuity and operations rolling in time of disaster.
 You may call it dependable abstraction, as you dial in things like data encryption, password protection, SQL injection and cyberattack prevention, and a host of other all-too-common occurrences in this age of cyber “espionage”.
 Only a seasoned IT expert can evaluate, diagnose, and remedy the cybersecurity woes of a given IT network and provide tailor-made solutions that govern your day-to-day network operations, and implement plans subjected to rigorous testing.

 The Time for the Cloud is Now